Sunscreen-tech/Sunscreen/README.md

 Sunscreen is an ecosystem for building privacy-preserving applications using fully homomorphic encryption (and later on zero-knowledge proofs as well).
 Fully homomorphic encryption (FHE) is a special kind of encryption scheme that allows you to perform computations directly on encrypted data.
 Since it's quite hard to write FHE programs, we've created a "compiler" to make this process easier for developers.

 Documentation can be found [here](https://docs.sunscreen.tech).

 If you'd like to try out our FHE compiler before downloading it, we also offer [a playground](https://playground.sunscreen.tech).

-This project is licensed under the terms of the GNU AGPLv3 license.
-If you require a different license for your application, please reach out to us.

 *WARNING!* This library is meant for experiments only.
-It has not been externally audited and is *not* intended for use in production.
+It has not been externally audited and is *not* intended for use in production yet.

 # Set up
 These directions apply for the requirements to *develop the sunscreen platform itself*, which may be more than needed to merely consume it as a dependency.
 If you wish to develop an application using Sunscreen, see the installation